 Our dear four-legged friends can too!

-I also do work on domestic cats and dogs.
+I also do work on domestic cats and dogs, and even a few horses.
 They can experience aches and pains from injuries or aging joints.
 Whether they are sporting or working dogs to lovely lazing lap cats, furry critters respond quite well to bodywork.

 All sessions are home visits (unless other arrangements are made).
 Please contact me directly with questions or to set up an appointment.